-To test-drive MacVLAN under Swarm Mode, I will leverage the existing 3 node Swarm Mode clusters.
+To test-drive MacVLAN under Swarm Mode, I will leverage the existing 3 node Swarm Mode clusters on my VMware ESXi system.
 I have tested it on bare metal system and VirtualBox and it works equally great.

 [Updated: 9/27/2017 – I have added docker-stack.yml at the end of this guide to show you how to build services out of docker-compose.yml file.
 DO NOT FORGET TO CHECK IT OUT]

 Attention VirtualBox Users: – In case you are using VirtualBox, the MACVLAN driver requires the network and interfaces to be in promiscuous mode.